Table of contents

 And there will be a casualisation of the workforce.

-Now I’m not suggesting that this will lead to mass unemployment, instead, it will lead to redeployment as a range of new occupations that we haven’t even thought of yet will come to light.
+Now I’m not suggesting that this will lead to mass unemployment; instead, it will lead to redeployment as a range of new occupations that we haven’t even thought of yet will come to light.

-At the same time, more of us will be working a range of casual or part-time jobs and as part of this trend, more oldies will be working than in previous generations.
-They will be doing so, because they have to financially, rather than because they want something to do.
+At the same time, more of us will be working a range of casual or part-time jobs, and as part of this trend, more oldies will be working than in previous generations.

 8. Most Baby Boomers will have retired by the end of the next decade